Skip to content

 Are these tools GDPR-compliant?

-Privacy Share is hosted in Germany and stores no personal data after note creation, which simplifies GDPR compliance for EU senders.
+Privacy Share is hosted in Germany, and the note itself stores no personal data — the content is encrypted in your browser and the email is never kept — which simplifies GDPR compliance for EU senders.
+As with any website, standard server logs briefly contain IP addresses.
 OneTimeSecret can be self-hosted in any region.
-Bitwarden Send processes data in the US — for GDPR-regulated data this typically requires Standard Contractual Clauses and additional safeguards.
+Bitwarden offers a US or EU data region chosen at signup; the EU region keeps data in the EU, while the US region typically requires additional safeguards for EU personal data.
 For Privnote, server locations are not publicly disclosed, which makes GDPR impact assessments more difficult.

 What happens if someone screenshots the note before it self-destructs?